colknives/earthquake-visualization/README.md

 To install, download or clone this repository.

-Next, run the following command in git bash to install all node modules
+Next, run the following command in command line within the cloned project to install all node modules

 	npm install

-Finally, run the following command in git bash to open the site
+Finally, run the following command in command line within the cloned project to open the site

 	ng serve --open